 Items returned in the bookdrop before 8 a.m. will be checked in as if returned the previous day.

-The Santa Clara County Library District Fines, Fees, and Loan Periods is a description of the policies governing the circulation of library materials.
-The Fines & Fees Policy (PDF) provides a complete list of all library fines and other charges.
+The Santa Clara County Library District Fee Policy is a description of the policies governing the circulation of library materials.
+The Fee Policy (PDF) provides a complete list of all library fees and other charges.

 You may borrow at any one time, 100 total items per library card, including up to 10 console games and up to 30 DVDs/Blu-rays.
 A total of 3 items may be borrowed on a limited access card.

 For the OverDrive collection, all library cards may check out up to 10 eBook titles at a time and place 12 holds at a time.

 Lost Material Policy

 An overdue item is declared lost 28 days after the due date.
 The cost of the item and a non-refundable processing fee is charged to your account when the item is declared lost.
 See the Fee Policy (PDF) for specific fees.

 You are responsible for reporting a billed item which you believe you have returned.
 The Library will search for the item.
 If the item is found, it will be immediately removed from the account, including all charges.
 If the item is not found, the cost of the item and the lost processing fee will remain on the account.
 If a lost and unpaid for item is recovered in good condition within 6 months of due date, the charges will be waived.